-Policy 10: Protection and Enhancement of Policy 10: Protection and Enhancement of the the Natural Environment and Landscape Natural Environment and Landscape Development will protect, conserve and Development will protect, conserve and, where where possible enhance the natural possible enhance the natural environment, local environment, local landscape and wildlife. landscape and wildlife.
+Policy 10: Protection and Enhancement of the Natural Environment and Landscape

+Development will protect, conserve and where possible enhance the natural environment, local landscape and wildlife.

 New development should not adversely affect the statutory purposes of the Area of Outstanding Natural Beauty.

+Policy 10: Protection and Enhancement of the Natural Environment and Landscape

+Development will protect, conserve and, where possible enhance the natural environment, local landscape and wildlife.

 New development should not adversely affect the statutory purposes of the Area of Outstanding Natural Beauty (see map 11).

 Development proposals should take account of Barrow Common's identification as a Dark Skies Discovery Site.